Skip to main content

 Compatible workflowsbash/wes/single/gatk-4.6/v1Prevents incompatible workflow/resource combinations.

-Runtime locationDATADIR or Snakemake datadirTells the selected backend where files are installed.
+Runtime locationDATADIR, Snakemake/Nextflow datadir, or external backend profileTells the selected backend where files are installed or managed.

 Integrity metadataarchive checksum or resource identifierLets CBIcall verify downloaded or installed bundle identity.

-For a custom bundle, users select it in the run YAML:
+For a custom resource, users select it in the run YAML:

 resource: my-center-germline-v1